daftkid/daftkid.github.io/_posts/2022-06-08-terraform-provider-how-it-works-part-2.markdown

 {% endhighlight %}

 So, you need to define the following values:
-- define Provider Schema that describes all attributes that can be used by provider itself for initialization and configuration;
+- define Provider Schema that describes all attributes that can be used by provider itself for initialization and configuration
-you will then be able to pass these attributes in `provider` block of your Terraform code
 - list all data sources that will be available within your provider
 - list all resources that will be available within your provider

-Both data sources and resources must be defined as a map of strings mapped to the functions that return resource schemas.
+Both data sources and resources MUST be defined as a map of strings mapped to the functions that return resource schemas.

-## Resource and Data Source generic structure
+# Resource and Data Source generic structure

-So, for now we need to define all data sources and resources which are available in our Provider.
-In our previous example, we had the following resources list within provider definition:
+At this step, we need to define all data sources and resources which are available in our Provider.
+In our previous example, we had the following resources list within the provider definition:
 {% highlight go %}
 ...
 ResourcesMap: map[string]*schema.Resource{
-	// all resources that are available within the provider are defined here "resource_name": resourceFunction(),
+	// all resources that are available within the provider are defined here "myprovider_resource_name": resourceFunction(),
 },
 {% endhighlight %}

 We need to define `resourceFunction()` somewhere within the package in order to make it work.
+And make sure that this function returns a pointer to `schema.Resource`.
+Very similar to the Provider mechanism, right? 😀

-Let's take a look on some basic resource function structure:
+Let's take a look at some basic resource function structure:
 {% highlight go %}
 func resourceFunction() *schema.Resource {
 	return &schema.Resource{